sarkisben/Cmd-Antics/README.md

 This program is based off the typical three state scaffolding used for the forking processes, one for the error, one for the parent process, and one for the child process.

-We began our implementation by creating a user prompt that told the user to enter one of three commands:
+Run this program by first typing "make" in the command line.
+Then run the object file by typing "./cmd" We began our implementation by creating a user prompt that told the user to enter one of three commands:
    0 -> Prints out the result of the whoami command
    1 -> Prints out the result of the last command